vrxyt/livsee/README.md

 Installtion:
   - Install nginx with nginx-rtmp-module, http-ssl-module, and http_xslt_module (see above).
     - Verify all config files are updated to the paths you want to use.
-Check every file, there is a lot to update (see above).
+Check every file, there is a lot to configure.
   - Install pgsql and set up your database user.
   - Import the sql files from /src/pgsql to your database.
 This will set up the two required tables
   - Edit /lib/database.class.php with your DB info